bjoern-hempel/service-checker/README.md

  -to,   --time-out                Time out for email delivery (avoid mass email delivery) -json, --json-file               Adds the json log output.
  -log,  --log-file                Adds the log output.
- -id,   --identifier              An optional identifier which will be used for some information channels like email, etc. (if not given it uses the ip address)
+ -id,   --identifier              An optional identifier which will be used for some information channels like email,
+                                  etc. (if not given it uses the ip address)

  -dp,   --disable-ping            Disable the ping check.

+ -ats,  --allowed-test-systems    Adds a range of system ips (cvs) of allowed test systems.
+This parameter is useful if the service-checker
+                                  is used on multiple systems, but only one or a few of the server are allowed to test the given configuration.

  -sdo,  --suppress-direct-output  1 - Suppress all directly printed outputs to screen (excluding log outputs, etc.); 0 - Don't suppress